Our Mission

 Types of Filters:

-• Birm Filters - Remove soluble or precipitated iron without the use of expensive or messy chemicals.
+• Birm Filters: Eliminate soluble or precipitated iron without the use of expensive or messy chemicals.

-• Taste & Odor Filters – Remove bad tastes and odors caused by chlorine & organics.
+• Taste & Odor Filters: Clear unsavory tastes and odors caused by chlorine & organic materials.

-• Neutralizing Filters – Raise the pH of acidic water to neutralize corrosiveness and protect fixtures, pipes and appliances.
+• Neutralizing Filters: Raise the pH of acidic water to neutralize corrosive properties and protect your fixtures, pipes, and appliances.

 • Use up to 75% less soap

-• Radon is a tasteless, odorless gas created by the decay of the element radium which is in New Hampshire’s soil and granite.
+• Radon is a tasteless, odorless gas produced by the decay of the element radium, which is found in New Hampshire's soil and granite.
+Radon is measured in picoCuries per liter.

-Arsenic (As) is a naturally-occurring element in the earth’s crust and traces of arsenic can be found throughout the environment.
-Arsenic in soil may originate naturally, and past human activities may have added to these levels in some areas.
-Historically, the heaviest use of arsenic in this country has been as a pesticide.
-The current predominant use of arsenic is as a wood preservative.
-In ground water, arsenic occurs primarily in two forms, As+3 (arsenite) and As+5 (arsenate).
-Organic arsenicals are not known to occur at significant levels in ground water.
-Arsenic may change chemical form in the environment, but it does not degrade.
+Arsenic (As) occurs naturally in the earth's crust, and traces of arsenic can be found throughout our environment.
+Arsenic in soil may occur naturally, and human actions in the past may have increased these levels in some regions.
+Historically, the largest application of arsenic in the United States has been as a pesticide.
+Nowadays, arsenic is predominantly used as a wood preservative.
+In ground water, arsenic exists primarily in two forms: As+3 (arsenite) and As+5 (arsenate).
+Organic arsenicals are not known to be present at substantial quantities in ground water.
+While arsenic's chemical structure may alter over time in the environment, the element itself does not degrade.

 How can I reduce arsenic levels in my water?

-1) point-of-entry treatment (POE) systems treat the water for the entire household.
+1) point-of-entry treatment (POE) systems treat the water for your entire household.

-2) point-of-use (POU) systems treat the water at the kitchen.
+2) point-of-use (POU) systems treat the water at one water source in your household.

-Only you can make the decision on what method of treatment works best for your lifestyle and budget.
-Feel free to contact us at your convenience and we would be more than happy to help in any manner we can.
+Only you can decide which treatment option best suits your lifestyle and budget.
+Feel free to get in touch with us any time it's convenient for you, and we'll be more than happy to help in any way we can.

 Well Pumps (New Hampshire Well Pump Installer License # 1354)